FAQs

 To sign up for localized emergency alerts pertaining to water quality, go to: https://princerupert.connectrocket.com.
 New lines will be flushed and chlorinated in accordance with Northern Health Regulations.

-Will the waterline replacement project improve water pressure or flow?
+Will the replacement of waterlines improve the water pressure or flow?

-The waterline replacement project is expected to slightly improve both water pressure and flow in the affected areas; however, this is unlikely to be felt in any meaningful way at the tap or in your shower.
+The replacement of water lines is expected to slightly improve both water pressure and flow in the affected areas; however, this is unlikely to be felt in any meaningful way at the tap or in your shower.
 Rather, the installation of new and upgraded water pipelines will contribute to better water distribution efficiency, resulting in improved pressure throughout the system, but not at the individual household level.

 While efforts will be made to minimize disruptions, water service interruptions will occur during certain phases of the construction.
+For instance, when the water service directly to your home is being replaced.
 In such cases, residents and businesses in the affected areas will be provided with advanced notice, typically in the form of door notices, to inform them of any planned water shut offs or changes in water availability.
-Temporary above-ground water access points will be established to provide continued access to water for outages lasting for extended periods of time, so that essential water needs are met during the construction period.
+Water service disruptions will be limited to a maximum of 12 hours at a time.

 Project Questions